hernantru943/NLP_PROJECT/Proposal.md

 - What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?

--If modeling, what will you predict as your target?
+- If modeling, what will you predict as your target?

 For modeling I'd use the positive or negative review identified as the column "Liked" where 1 is positive and 0 is negative.